-It is possible that you want to create your specification in a Package that has been set up for this purpose but does not yet contain any elements (or any of the specified type).
+It is possible that you want to create your specification in a Package that has been set up for this purpose but does not yet contain any elements (or any elements of the specified type).
 In this case the Package would not be included in the 'Select a Specification Package' dialog.
 To select this Package for the Specification Manager:

-- Right-click on the Package name in the Project Browser and select 'Specification Manager' from the context menu, or - Select the Pacakge in the Project Browser, then press 'Ctrl + shift + X', or - With the Specification Manager window already open, double-click on the Package name in the Project Browser The Package name displays in the view header and Toolbar.
+- Right-click on the Package name in the Project Browser and select 'Open Package in | Specification Manager' from the context menu, or - Select the Package in the Project Browser, then press Ctrl+Shift+X, or - Click on the Package name and on the 'Design > Package > Specification' ribbon option

+The Package name displays in the view header and Toolbar.